moneytransfers.com

 For some customers, in spite of having used the services of a bank their whole life, the concept of an IBAN is entirely foreign: sometimes literally.
-This makes sense when considering that customers who have never sent money overseas will not need to use an IBAN number.
+This makes sense when considering that customers who have never sent money overseas will not need to use an IBAN.
 This guide, therefore, is aimed at explaining why IBANs exist, what they represent, and how to convert and decode certain bank details to find out an IBAN when arranging an international money transfer.

 What is an IBAN?